“why did I have to research my rights in order to be treated fairly?“

 AA: I would like to talk about that actually, that would be a great thing to talk about next.

 KR: Sure.
 I’ll talk about two of them and they’re connected.
-One is that mental health is largely a men’s issue, not only a men’s issue, but it is largely a men’s issue.
-40% of working dads would like to stay home with their children and there are two reasons that they don’t do that: Identity (who will I be?) and Isolation (who will I connect with?).
+One is that mental health is largely a men’s issue.
+40% of working dads would like to stay home with their children and there are two reasons that they don’t do that: identity (who will I be?) and isolation (who will I connect with?).
 Essentially it’s our definition of what it means to be a man.
 And what we see more broadly from a mental health perspective…and you look at things like mental health deserts and access to mental health in coverage (even if you have coverage from your healthcare provider) that men are more adversely affected by mental health–they account for 79% of all suicides, are more likely to die from mental health issues–and it’s this idea of I’m not supposed to get help.
 I’m not supposed to talk about what’s happening.
 We actually saw men’s mental health decline during the pandemic.
-It’s a real serious issue that we are not talking about, but we need to be talking about.
-Which is that almost half of working dads would like to have a different role in their families, and mental health, and this ‘man box’ is really keeping them stuck.
+It’s a really serious issue that we are not talking about, but we need to be talking about.
+Which is that almost half of working dads would like to have a different role in their families, and this ‘man box’ is really keeping them stuck.

 AA: Wow.
 So what can be done about that?
-I mean I was just reflecting today again on…I’m re-reading the book We Should All Be Feminists by Adichie, and the quote on the back of the book that I was just looking at was saying ‘we need to raise our girls differently and we need to raise our boys different.’
+I mean I was just reflecting today…I’m re-reading the book We Should All Be Feminists by Adichie, and the quote on the back of the book that I was just looking at was saying “we need to raise our girls differently and we need to raise our boys differently.”
 We need to raise the whole generation differently.
 And so that’s been on my mind just today, but what would you say are some of the solutions for helping?

 KR: For girls and boys?

 KR: Well, on the raising thing, I can talk a little bit about that.
 Let me talk about boys.
-I have one of each other: a 15-year-old son and an 11-year-old-daughter.
+I have one of each: a 15-year-old son and an 11-year-old-daughter.
 So, for boys there’s a few things that we need to do.
-One is we need to raise them with different models of what it looks like to be a man and one of the key ways to do that is through sports.
+One is we need to raise them with different models of what it looks like to be a man.
+And one of the key ways to do that is through sports.
 We often talk about the positive impact that sports has on women and girls, but we don’t talk about the adverse impact that sports can have on men and boys.